EyasuTeshome/shifttracker/interview-prep/what-makes-a-compelling-about.md

 - Check for any typo's (with something like [Grammarly](https://www.grammarly.com/browser/chrome))
 - Add useful links to work you've done

-Try to aim for something like the example mentioned above!
+Try to aim for something like the examples mentioned above!

 ------